cjerrington/cjerrington.github.io/src/posts/2023/2023-10-16-updating-umami-analytics.md

 ---
 date: 2023-10-16
 title: Updating Umami Analytics
-excerpt: How to keep you self hosted analytics software up to date
+description: How to keep you self hosted analytics software up to date
 tags:
   - automation
   - selfhost